 Although any college student or soon-to-be student is welcome to apply, the Deserve Edu Mastercard really shines when it comes to credit newcomers and international students.
 It can be tricky to get approved for a credit card if you don’t yet have a credit history or if you’re an international student without a Social Security number, but the Deserve Edu Mastercard skips past those requirements.
 Students from abroad can substitute their passport ID, student visa, and Form I-20 instead, as long as they have a U.S. bank account balance.

 This card also is ideal for students who want access to cash back but don’t want to micromanage a confusing rewards program in between late-night study sessions.
 The rewards program runs entirely on auto-pilot; you’ll automatically get a statement credit applied to your account whenever your cash-back balance reaches $25.

 No credit score or SSN needed

-Amazon Prime student membership
+Amazon Prime student membership for a year

 No cash advances or balance transfers